Monty Python's Flying Circus

 Considering how touchy they were about an episode of Fawlty Towers, it's a fair bet that the BBC will never show this one again.

 Elsewhere there's the Upper Class Twit of the Year contest - pure class prejudice, but funny.
-And a sketch I'd completely forgotten about a government minister who falls through the Earth's crust while delivering a party political.
+And a sketch I'd completely forgotten, about a government minister who falls through the Earth's crust while delivering a party political.

 Palin excels in this episode as an intense and over-earnest documentary presenter.
 Quite a manic performance.
 I think it would have worked even better in 1970 when that sort of TV presentation was in vogue.